This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What should’ve been obvious (but instead I overlooked) is that this remote-work experiment does not resemble any of my independent forays in the past.
 We’re purposely avoiding restaurants for health, safety, and financial reasons.
 There goes your mini-mental break, when someone else takes care of you and you’re treated by new, interesting flavors.
 Instead, I’m spending time cooking meals and washing dishes — both of which are harder than home since it’s not your kitchen with a fully stocked pantry and the appliances you’re used to.

 We’re also constantly picking up.
 There’s no housekeeping service, understandably, but moreover this particular rental home doesn’t have the space to leave a desk set up from day to day.
 One of us sets up at the kitchen table, clearing it for meals, and the other sets up on a small desk in the bedroom, moving it at night so we can actually walk around the bed.
 On previous trips, I’ve just loaded my laptop in a bag and walked five minutes to a coffeeshop or coworking space.
-Frankly, both take about the same amount of time, but one energizes me mentally and the other feels frustrating.
+Frankly, both take about the same amount of time, but cafes energize me and cleaning frustrates me.
+It’s not the same.

 Lastly — and I can’t believe I didn’t think of this — I’m having a lot of trouble adjusting to the schedule.
 At home, I start my working day mid-morning at the earliest.
 On the road, it’s even later (I explore first and sit down to work after lunch, essentially working “B shift”).
 Out of necessity, I’m working earlier here, to coincide with Mike’s meeting schedule.
 Turns out, my brain is all sorts of confused when I ask it to focus at 7am.
 Working remotely together is not as easy as working remotely apart.